IndhuK-14/cucumber-ui-cermati/Readme.md

  1.Download the project from github

- 2.Open in terminal -> navigate to project folder -> run mvn clean install from terminal
+ 2.Open in terminal -> navigate to project folder -> run mvn clean verify from terminal

+ 3.cd /Users/Downloads/cucumber-ui-cermati

+ 4.mvn clean verify

+ 5.Test reports are under target/report.html and follow the below cmd's to access report

+ 6.cd target

+ 7.open report.html